Friday, 26 February, 2021

 Throughout the past year, SHBC has continued to provide high quality services to its residents despite the pandemic and economic downturn.

 The cost of the services delivered by SHBC are funded by local taxes (Council Tax and Business Rates), Rents and Charges.

 Since the decision by Government in 2019 to stop providing a support grant to fund day-to-day spending, the Council has focused on achieving greater levels of income from its commercial holdings.

 The Covid-19 pandemic and economic downturn has severely impacted on this source of funds, and the budget for 2021/22 reflects this.

-Under the current arrangements only 11% of Council Tax and 4% of Business Rates collected locally by SHBC stay with the Council – the remainder of the Council Tax collected goes to Surrey County Council (around 75% of Council Tax) and Surrey Police (around 13% of Council Tax).
+Under current arrangements only 11% of Council Tax and 5% of Business Rates collected locally by SHBC stays with the Borough Council – the remainder of the Council Tax collected goes to Surrey County Council (74%), Surrey Police (14%) and Parish Councils (1%).

 The Council is under a legal duty to deliver a balanced budget, and the budget for 2021/22 was agreed at the Full Council meeting.

-This means that Council Tax has to be increased if cuts are to be avoided.
-Residents will be asked to pay an additional £5 a year on the SHBC element of the bill for a Band D taxpayer, taking that total to £223.66.
+This means that Council Tax has to be increased to avoid cuts in services.
+Residents will be asked to pay an additional £5 a year on the SHBC element of the bill for a Band D taxpayer, taking the total to £228.66.
 This equates to an increase of just under 10p per week.